InterWorkAlliance/Sustainability/vem/supply/readme.md

 Ecological Benefit tokens:

-### [Core Carbon Principles](ccp.md) - the token that references the verified benefit credit, reduction or removal, recorded in a registry, that is issued by the registry to the project owner
+### [Carbon Reference Token](crt.md) - the token that references the verified benefit credit, reduction or removal, recorded in a registry, that is issued by the registry to the project owner

 ### [Carbon Removal Unit](cru.md) - the token that references the verified Carbon Removal Unit credit recorded in a registry, that is issued by the registry to the project owner